otabuzzman/SDK85/README.md

 # SDK85

 A kind of replica of the [Intel SDK-85](https://en.wikipedia.org/wiki/Intel_System_Development_Kit#SDK-85) for iPadOS.
-The app uses an Z80 emulator instead of 8085, so the original ROM required changes: the `RIM` and `SIM` instructions of the 8085 were replaced by `IN 0xFF` and `OUT 0xFF`.
+The app uses an Z80 emulator instead of 8085, so the original ROM required changes: The RIM and SIM instructions for reading and writing serial data on the SID and SOD pins of the 8085 have been replaced by IN 0xFF and OUT 0xFF, respectively.
+Masking interrupts with RIM and SIM have been replaced by NOP instructions.
 8085’s interrupts TRAP (4.5), RST 5.5 and RST 7.5 are handled by Z80’s NMI and INT.
 There is no support for RST 6.5.
-The changes increased the monitor size by a few bytes to just over the original 2 kB, which is not a problem because the monitor in the SDK85 is not a fixed-size ROM and the kit's memory layout offers enough space for a larger monitor.

-**Note:** The call addresses of the monitor routines have changed due to modifications to the original monitor (e.g., replacing RIM/SIM with IN/OUT 0xFF).
+**Note:** The call addresses of the monitor routines have changed due to modifications to the original monitor.
 The program examples on page 6-4 ff. of the printed manual use these routines and must be adapted accordingly.
-The values can be found in the file [sdk86.lst](sdk86.lst).
+The values can be found in the file [sdk85.lst](sdk85.lst).

 The original ROM was taken from the *SDK-85 User's Manual* ([PDF](http://retro.hansotten.nl/uploads/sdk85/9800451B.pdf)).
 A transcript of the relevant pages (67 - 93) had been done with [AWS Textract](https://aws.amazon.com/textract/), followed by numerous AWK scripts, and eventually manually edited.
 Though the assembler is happy, overseen errors might still hide in the code.